google/kf/docs/spec/space.md

 Enter an English description of the concept here and a rough explanation of how it's mapped to the Kubernetes model.
 -->

-Spaces in CF are mapped to Kubernetes Namespaces.
+Cloud Foundry Spaces are mapped to Kubernetes Namespaces.
 The `kf` namespace is reserved.

 `kf` will only treat Namespaces with the label `app.kubernetes.io/managed-by=kf` as Spaces for the purposes of executing webhooks and listing.